Muricoin/Muricoin/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start dogecoind" and to enable for system startup run "systemctl enable dogecoind"
+To test, run "systemctl start muricoind" and to enable for system startup run "systemctl enable muricoind"

 4b) OpenRC

-Rename dogecoind.openrc to dogecoind and drop it in /etc/init.d.
+Rename muricoind.openrc to muricoind and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/dogecoind start" and configure it to run on startup with "rc-update add dogecoind"
+Test it with "/etc/init.d/muricoind start" and configure it to run on startup with "rc-update add muricoind"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop dogecoind.conf in /etc/init.
-Test by running "service dogecoind start" it will automatically start on reboot.
+Drop muricoind.conf in /etc/init.
+Test by running "service muricoind start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they